kikagaro/Terraform-Git-Versioning/README.md

 # Terraform-Git-Versioning
-The repo was created with the purpose of reusing git tags for versioning and stream lining the process.
+The Terraform module in this repo was created to use git tags for versioning and integrate it with larger terraform projects to streamline the versioning process.

-This is meant to be used as a module within any terraform project.

 ## What does this do?
 This module makes use of a "null_resource" within terraform to run a command within your local git directory.